 7. Which of the leases are due to expire, and when?

-8. Is the security deposit sufficient enough to cover any potential damage that is caused by the tenant?
+8. Is the security deposit sufficient enough to cover any potential damage that the tenant causes?

 9. What is the rent payment history of the tenant?